 |New Hope for Sex Offender Treatment (American Psychological Association)||

 Article by Karen Kersting about how research suggests psychological treatment helps reduce recidivism among convicted sex offenders.

 |No Hay Lugar Como el Hogar (Advocates For Youth)||

 Spanish-language sex education for parents and children pre-K through 12th grade./Educación sexual para padres e hijos en Español.

-Blog documenting one mother's life after her husband's sexual abuse is revealed both on and offline.
+Blog documenting one mother's life after her husband's sexually abuse behaviors are revealed both on and offline.